WebOrigami/docs/content/language/tutorial.md

 - Transform the post content from markdown to an HTML fragment.
 - Remove the `.md` extension from the file name to produce a key for use in a route like `/posts/<key>`.

 You can consolidate this work into a new Origami file that returns the set of processed post data objects.
-This will effectively constitute a data pipeline for your project that will consume one tree (the posts in the `markdown` folder) and produce another.
+This will effectively constitute a data pipeline for your project that will consume one tree (the posts in the `src/markdown` folder) and produce another.
+If you haven't created a `src/markdown` folder yet, check out the examples in [the starter repo](https://github.com/WebOrigami/blog-intro/tree/main/markdown)

 <span class="tutorialStep"></span> Create a file called `src/postData.ori`.
 For now, type only this line into the file: